loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

   `forgejo.vcp.local/<org>/<repo>/<repo>-demo-app`
 - the bootstrap creates a default Platform `ProjectSecret` with Forgejo registry credentials for image pulls
+- the vCluster Platform UI includes a `Forgejo Repo` button that points at the rendered GitOps repo

 Current intent for the self-contained path: